-The maximum number of students in Little KICS & Reception Class is 18 students and in Year 1-Year 11 is 20 students.
+The maximum number of students per class in Little KICS & Reception is 18 and in Years 3- 11 is 20 students.
 There is no restriction on student numbers in the IB Diploma Programme (Years 12-13).

 The International Baccalaureate Primary Years Programme (PYP).
 Please follow this link for more information: https://www.ibo.org/programmes/primary-years-programme/

 Secondary Section (Year 7-11):